-- Schools must be active participants in ending oppression of all types, first by ending oppression within their own walls, then by producing socially and critically active and aware students. - Education must become more fully student-centered and inclusive of the voices and experiences of the students. - Educators, activists, and others must take a more active role in reexamining all educational practices and how they affect the learning of all students: testing methods, teaching approaches, evaluation and assessment, school psychology and counseling, educational materials and textbooks, etc.
+- Every student must have an equal opportunity to achieve to her or his full potential. - Education must become more fully student-centered and inclusive of the voices and experiences of the students. - Educators, activists, and others must take a more active role in reexamining all educational practices and how they affect the learning of all students: testing methods, teaching approaches, evaluation and assessment, school psychology and counseling, educational materials and textbooks, etc.